krsanky/fixfn/README.md

-# fixfn
+# MUSC
-Fix spaces and punctuation in filenames.
+Fix spaces and punctuation in mp3/music file dumps.